angeloassis13/google-calendar-api/README.md

 ## Overview

-This README provides an overview of a basic API designed for a make up artist.
+This README provides an overview of a basic API designed for a make up artist to calculate invoicing.

 It serves as a guide to understand the project structure, how to set up the development environment, run the application, and customize it to suit your needs.